 Usually, to preserve your rights under Federal law you will have to file a charge with the U.S. Equal Employment Opportunity Commission (EEOC) as well as with the state agency responsible for investigating such claims.
 The time limits to do so are relatively short and the amount of time you have to file a charge depends on whether the state has an agency that investigates the type of conduct you are complaining about.
 Before you file a workplace discrimination charge and/or retaliation charge, we strongly recommend that you seek legal advice from an experienced employment attorney to make sure that you have properly preserved all your claims.
 If you fail to properly include claims in the charge, you may be limited in the type of claim that you can make in Court, and/or potentially, at trial you could be subject to impeachment for failing to mention it initially in the charge.Also, sometimes, it is more advantageous to file a lawsuit under state law if the state discrimination statute permits this rather than file administratively.
 Under some state employment discrimination statutes, if you pursue a charge administratively you may be giving up your right to file a case under the state law.
 Also, the time limits, in a number of states, for filing a case are generally longer than the time limits for filing an EEOC charge.
 As a result, a claim barred because of time limits under federal law may not be barred under the state statute.
 These legal issues and/or potential landmines illustrate why you should seek competent legal advice.

-race discrimination lawyer
+Tennessee race discrimination law attorneys

 We typically take these types of cases on a contingency fee basis, but we examine the facts very carefully before we agree to accept a case.
 Situations vary, but factors we consider in deciding whether to accept a case usually include some combination of the following:

-1. The real reason for the employee's termination must be illegal; 2.
-There must be evidence showing a causal connection between the termination and the real illegal reason; 3.
-The employee and employer must meet the minimum requirements to be covered by the applicable statute; 4.
-There must be proof that the reason given by the employer for the termination is trumped up; 5.
-Other factors that we may consider include how long the employee worked at the company, the employee's job performance, the employee's disciplinary record (or lack thereof), evidence that the employer acted unfairly, vindictively or stupidly, and whether other employees have also been wrongfully terminated.
+5. Other factors that we may consider include how long the employee worked at the company, the employee’s job performance, the employee’s disciplinary record (or lack thereof), evidence that the employer acted unfairly, vindictively or stupidly, and whether other employees have also been wrongfully terminated.